etoroxlabs/etoroxlabs.github.io/index.md

     <p>The following qualifications and abilities are appreciated:</p>
     <ul>
       <li><p>Experience with or interest in finance and trading systems</p></li>
-      <li><p>A passion for distributed computing and blockchain-related technologies, initial experience in staking and nfts is appreciated but not a must-have.</p></li>
+      <li><p>A passion for distributed computing and blockchain-related technologies, initial experience in staking, DeFi and nfts is appreciated but not a must-have.</p></li>
       <li><p>Strong proven programming experience</p></li>
       <li><p>Motivation and the ability to acquire new knowledge while thinking on your feet.</p></li>
       <li><p>The innate ability to structure work by employing a rigorous and methodological approach to problem-solving</p></li>